 Compare it to a frying pan that you overheat on a regular basis, one day it will burn a hole in it.
 While you can see the damage of a frying pan you will not see the damage of a fridge until it is too late.

-So people who told me it is safe to drive with the LPG tanks connected are right but IT IS NOT SAFE FOR THE REFRIGERATOR Although you still need to shut it off while getting fuel and in tunnels.
+So people who told me it is safe to drive with the LPG tanks connected are somewhat right, but IT IS NOT SAFE FOR THE REFRIGERATOR (you still need to shut it off while getting fuel and in tunnels.)

 The root-cause of RV fridge failure that leads to fires is the overheating of the boiler and or tubing.